josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 Broadly speaking, The Ivy model is that Angular decorators (`@Injectable`, etc) are compiled to static properties on the classes (`ɵprov`).
 This operation must take place without global program knowledge, and in most cases only with knowledge of that single decorator.

 The one exception is `@Component`, which requires knowledge of the metadata from the `@NgModule` which declares the component in order to properly generate the component def (`ɵcmp`).
-In particular, the selectors which are applicable during compilation of a component template are determined by the module that declares that component, and the transitive closure of the exports of that module's imports.
+In particular, the selectors which are applicable during compilation of a component template are determined by the module that declares that component, and the transitive closure of the exports of the imports of that module.

 Going forward, this will be the model by which Angular code will be compiled, shipped to NPM, and eventually bundled into applications.